NUDelta/ExperienceKit2/README.md

 * `FunctionMoment`: convenience moment that runs a user defined function and finishes.
 * `OpportunityPoller`: keeps polling the ScaffoldingManager every X seconds, for a certain total length.

+### Data collection, management, pushing to the database

+* Managed by the DataManager, which is initialised inside the ExperienceManager
+* Object pushing is currently heavily linked to Parse
+* The current context (state of the environment saved in the DataManager) can be saved through the ExperienceManager's `saveCurrentContext()` function.
+This can be used to ex. compare locations at a certain point in time against the current location.